An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

 Next, we show how the fundamental regions can be further subdivided into smaller parts that satisfy the requirements in the statement of the theorem.
-Classify the edges of $G$ as \textit{light} or \textit{heavy} depending on whether or not they are involved in less than $\varepsilon n^2/16$ crossings, respectively.
+Let us start by classifying the edges of $G$ as \textit{light} or \textit{heavy} depending on whether or not they are involved in less than $\varepsilon n^2/16$ crossings, respectively.
 By applying the crossing lemma to the subgraph that contains only the light edges, we get that the number of such edges is $O(\varepsilon^{1/2}n^2)$.
-For any two points $p$ and $q$ on the plane, we define the distance $d_\mathcal{D}(p,q)$ as follows:
+A simple curve whose relative interior does not pass through any vertex or crossing point of $\mathcal{D}$ will be called \textit{clean}.
+Now, for any two points $p$ and $q$ on the plane, we define the distance $d_\mathcal{D}(p,q)$ as follows:

 If $p$ and $q$ belong to the same fundamental region and at least one of them does not lie on its boundary, then $d_\mathcal{D}$ is the least positive integer $k$ such that there exists a clean curve which has endpoints $p$ and $q$, is contained in that region, and whose interior has at most $k$ intersection points with the edges of the drawing.
 Otherwise, set $d_\mathcal{D}(p,q)=\infty$.